izzyslopez/izzyslopez.github.io/_pages/cv.md

 ---
 * Ph.D in Geography, UC Santa Barbara, 2029 (expected)
 * M.A. in Geography, UC Santa Barbara, 2026
-* B.S. in Wildlife and Conservation Biology, University of New Hampshire
+* B.S. in Wildlife and Conservation Biology, University of New Hampshire, 2023

 ## Publications
 ---